-5 Enhancing an application with Web or Appeon features
+4 Enhancing an application with Web or PowerServer features

-The following table gives you a general idea on how to enhance applications with Web or Appeon features.
+The following table gives you a general idea on how to enhance applications with Web or PowerServer features.

-Table 5.1: Enhance a deployed application with Web/Appeon features
+Table 4.1: Enhance a deployed application with Web/PowerServer features

-Type of the Description of the Feature How to add it in the deployed Type of the Feature Description of the Feature How to add it in the deployed application Typical Web features Accessibility of the application via URLs or SAP Sybase Enterprise Portal Firewall compatibility.
+Type of the Feature Description of the Feature How to add it in the deployed application Typical Web features Accessibility of the application via URLs or SAP Sybase Enterprise Portal Firewall compatibility.
 The Web file transfer is HTTP over port 80.
 SSL and digital certificate security Superior scalability.
 Typical applications support 60-80 concurrent users per server CPU that maps to 300-500 named/end users per server CPU.
 More Such features are automatically added in the deployment application, with no need for any special coding.
-Refer to Section 5.3, "Loading an application in SAP Sybase Enterprise Portal" for details on how to load the application in Enterprise Portal.
-PowerServer open interfaces Use PowerServer open interfaces to manage Appeon-deployed Web applications using PowerBuilder code.
+Refer to Section 4.3, "Loading an application in SAP Sybase Enterprise Portal" for details on how to load the application in Enterprise Portal.
+PowerServer open interfaces Use PowerServer open interfaces to manage PowerServer-deployed Web applications using PowerBuilder code.
 The interface(s) should be called in the PowerBuilder application to take effect in the deployed application.
-Refer to Section 5.1, "PowerServer open interfaces" for details.
+Refer to Section 4.1, "PowerServer open interfaces" for details.
 Appeon client functions Use Appeon client functions to get client information or server information, or use Appeon enhanced features in the applications.
 The client function(s) should be called in the PowerBuilder application to take effect in the deployed application.
-Refer to Section 5.2, "Appeon client functions" for details.
-Web integration Provides flexible & open Java, .NET, & Web Services integration Connectivity to Java/EJB, PB NVO, C/C ++ DLL, COM/ActiveX Components on Application Servers Connectivity to Web Services, J2EE, and .NET There are different ways for implementing the integration of an Appeon Web application with other applications.
-Refer to Section 5.4, "Single sign-on" and Section 5.5, "Integrating Appeon Web applications with JSP/ASP" for details.
+Refer to Section 4.2, "Appeon client functions" for details.
+Web integration Provides flexible & open Java, .NET, & Web Services integration Connectivity to Java/EJB, PB NVO, C/C ++ DLL, COM/ActiveX Components on Application Servers Connectivity to Web Services, J2EE, and .NET There are different ways for implementing the integration of a PowerServer Web application with other applications.
+Refer to Section 4.4, "Single sign-on" and Section 4.5, "Integrating PowerServer Web applications with JSP/ASP" for details.

-Type of the Feature Description of the Feature How to add it in the deployed application Connectivity to Messaging Queues (MQSeries, JMS, etc.)
+Type of the Feature How to add it in the deployed application • Connectivity to Messaging Queues (MQSeries, JMS, etc.)

-5.1 PowerServer open interfaces
+4.1 PowerServer open interfaces

 PowerServer open interfaces give you the opportunity to manage services provided by PowerServer through PowerBuilder code.
-You can easily manage Appeon-deployed Web applications with the open interfaces below:
+You can easily manage PowerServer-deployed Web applications with the open interfaces below: